How does this company make money?

 What does this company depend on?

-The mechanism depends on five named upstream inputs: the ICANN registry operator agreements for .com and .net domains; BGP routing tables (the global internet addressing system) maintained by internet service providers worldwide; SSL certificate authorities that validate HTTPS connections; credit card processing networks including Visa and Mastercard; and content delivery network infrastructure used for global DNS resolution.
+The company cannot operate without ICANN registry operator agreements for .com and .net, BGP routing tables maintained by global internet service providers, SSL certificate authorities for HTTPS validation, credit card processing networks including Visa and Mastercard, and content delivery network infrastructure for global DNS resolution.

 Who depends on this company?

-Small businesses whose entire online presence would disappear if their domain registration lapses; WordPress site operators whose hosting, themes, and plugins are managed through the company's integrated platform tools; e-commerce merchants using Smart Terminal point-of-sale systems whose payment processing would halt if the underlying domain or hosting layer fails; and digital marketing campaigns whose landing pages and email systems depend on hosted domains remaining active.
+Small businesses whose websites would vanish from the internet if their domain registration lapses depend on it directly.
+WordPress site operators who manage hosting, themes, and plugins through its integrated platform would lose all of that if the service stopped.
+E-commerce merchants using Smart Terminal point-of-sale systems would see payment processing halt.
+Digital marketing campaigns whose landing pages and email systems run on hosted domains would go dark.

 How does this company scale?